 Miss Thorpe, who for the past 13 years has been matron of Bellevue Hosiptal in Kingston (3,200 beds), is no stranger to either Canada or some of our staff members, for she was a member of the nursing department at Ninette for approximately four months in 1954.

-She comes to her new position with a very wide backcity, culminating in the blitz of April, 1941.
+She comes to her new position with a very wide background of distinguished nursing experience, the high points of which we present here.